Ferrero Rocher

 What do we want to do in terms of improving service levels?
 Improving service levels, certainly for us, is an important thing.
 I’m sure it’s an important thing for everyone.

 Having that visibility is super important to us.
-In fact, early on when we were considering our business case to this one, my finance partner, who is naturally challenging me on the investment, said purely having this visibility alone, and having that visibility beyond just the sales team is something that’s already helped pay itself off.
+In fact, early on, when we were considering our business case for this one, my finance partner, who is naturally challenging me on the investment, said purely having this visibility alone, and having that visibility beyond just the sales team, is something that’s already helped pay itself off.

-It’s not just inventory position, it’s also understanding your allocation.
-We are, for better for worse – if you are contributing to this, I thank you – Nutella, during the pandemic, has been selling like hotcakes.
-We have been selling more than we can possibly make.
+It’s not just inventory position; it’s also understanding your allocation.
+We are, for better or worse – if you are contributing to this, I thank you – Nutella, during the pandemic, has been selling like hotcakes.
+We have been selling more than we can make.

-As a result, we are in the good position of having to make a supply constrained decision about who’s going to get it.
-When we could provide more information, it really helps so we can see even a better view and dig down deep to see: they’re all ordering, but who really is sitting on the supply and who has zero or major in-stock problems at the retail level.
+As a result, we are in a good position to make a supply-constrained decision about who’s going to get it.
+When we can provide more information, it really helps, so we can see even a better view and dig down deep to see: they’re all ordering, but who is really sitting on the supply and who has zero or major in-stock problems at the retail level.

 Better manage product launches as well.
 We talked about this in the example earlier.
-The reality is, you’ve got products that you’re basing it off of some historical curve and some other product.
-We see that the information flow that comes back to you is not nearly fast enough in many cases to be able to make the right decisions to ensure that after pipeline, as your POS starts taking off, you’re in the right position with neither too much nor too little.
+The reality is, you’ve got products that you’re basing on some historical curve and some other product.
+We see that the information flow that comes back to you is not nearly fast enough in many cases to be able to make the right decisions to ensure that after the pipeline, as your POS starts taking off, you’re in the right position with neither too much nor too little.

 What has Alloy done for that?
 Again, it’s helping us connect these workflows, helping us connect these inventory levels, seeing those real-time inventory positions.
-And it’s truly real time, I have to underscore that.
-We may have had availability to some single partner intranet on a daily basis to see something, but no one had the bandwidth to go in and do that work manually.
+And it’s truly real-time, I have to underscore that.
+We may have had access to a single partner intranet daily to see something, but no one had the bandwidth to go in and do that work manually.

-To be able to connect a little bit of the demand signal and store-level inventory position – and honestly too, we tend to say Walmart like Walmart’s one place.
-Walmart is many, many stores and distribution centers, so the reality is:
+To be able to connect a little bit of the demand signal and store-level inventory position – and honestly, too, we tend to say Walmart like Walmart’s one place.
+Walmart has many, many stores and distribution centers, so the reality is:

-It’s not just about service levels though, for us.
+It’s not just about service levels, though, for us.
 As I mentioned, it’s about mitigating waste.
 We’re a food product.
-Ferrero Rocher, as you remember, the small pralines that are shaped like a golf ball size, they do not improve with time.
+Ferrero Rocher, as you remember, the small pralines that are shaped like a golf ball, do not improve with time.
 They are not wine.
-The reality is, it’s very important for us to move through those kinds of things very fast because we want the customer to have the best experience with it.
-Unfortunately in many cases, they’re also made quite a long way away.
+The reality is, we need to move through those kinds of things very fast because we want the customer to have the best experience with it.
+Unfortunately, in many cases, they’re also made quite a long way away.

-There’s times where it is difficult to triangulate between what consumption is telling you, what sales are telling you – sales as in your sales team, who’s tasked with continuing to drive the top line, and what your actual shipments are telling you.
+There are times when it is difficult to triangulate between what consumption is telling you, what sales are telling you – sales as in your sales team, who’s tasked with continuing to drive the top line, and what your actual shipments are telling you.
 It’s very rare that all of those line up perfectly.

 The reality is, if you think about food, or many of you probably have seasonal products as well – we have some seasonal products, we make things the shape of an Easter bunny for Easter, we make things in the shape of a Christmas tree for the holidays – those items do not have a ton of demand the day after the holiday is over.
 It’s ideal to be able to make sure you’re monitoring that in and out.

-For us, this has been really important for us to be able to achieve this.
+For us, this has been really important us to be able to achieve this.

 It’s been critical to have the Alloy information to help connect those dots.
-Not only provide real-time inventory and turn information, but also to connect the dots about where it is that I’m likely to have spoils.
+Not only provide real-time inventory and turn information, but it also connects the dots about where I’m likely to have spoils.
 And can I do something?
 Can I work with that retailer earlier to move the product faster?

 Maybe with sacrificing some amount of profit, of course, but at the same time, saving from having to destroy something at the end of it.
 Very important for us.

 Obviously, these things don’t all start out on day one.
-Logan here is very capable, I did expect much of him on day one, but honestly, there’s just as much learnings, and equally important like any technology implementation, to align your people and process internally.
-That is a challenge that we’ve been facing and we continue to work and drive on.
+Logan here is very capable.
+I did expect much of him on day one, but honestly, there’s just as much learning, and equally important, like any technology implementation, to align your people and process internally.
+That is a challenge that we’ve been facing, and we continue to work and drive on.

 Change management is key.
 I don’t need to tell you this because that line could have been stolen out of any other presentation that you saw at Gartner or somewhere else.
 Change management is key.

 Starting small and gaining traction, then expanding.
 This one is important to me because I think those of you who have been looking at any technology investments today, we’re in a good world for that.
-Because 10, 15 years ago, there was no such thing as a small investment to try something, improve it and then expand it.
+Because 10 to 15 years ago, there was no such thing as a small investment to try something, improve it, and then expand it.
 Think ERP.
 You couldn’t just do a little ERP.
-You had to do all of it and there was a three year payback.
+You had to do all of it, and there was a three-year payback.
 The idea here was for us to have very clearly defined use cases, apply the solution to those use cases, learn as we’re going, but also then continue to look for new use cases as we expand.

-The other one was, honestly, bring sales leadership in early.
+The other one was, honestly, bringing sales leadership in early.

-I will tell you that, this goes hand in hand with change management as well, you’re probably familiar with the fact that a lot of times visibility makes people nervous.
-If you’re providing visibility to everyone for data that usually only a small group of people control, they feel a little bit nervous about the lack of control.
+I will tell you that this goes hand in hand with change management as well.
+You’re probably familiar with the fact that a lot of times, visibility makes people nervous.
+If you’re providing visibility to everyone for data that is usually controlled by only a small group of people, they feel a little bit nervous about the lack of control.
 They feel a little bit nervous about whether your data’s right.
 All of that you have to approach early on and find the key partners who can help you prove that case and prove that benefit because the benefit’s absolutely there to be had.

 So I gave you a sense for how Ferrero is using this.
 I’ll let Logan talk a little bit more generically about the capabilities of the Alloy platform.

 That last layer in our data platform enriches that data once it’s all integrated and modeled.
-We’re able now to enrich the data.
-We can compute and simulate metrics, give you out of the box, dynamically calculated Weeks of Supply.
+We’re able to enrich the data.
+We can compute and simulate metrics, give you out-of-the-box, dynamically calculated Weeks of Supply.
 We could show you where there’s potential for phantom inventory.
 At any point in your supply chain, we can project inventory shortages.
-We can illustrate to you the sales that you’ve lost from product not being on the shelf, so you can better understand what is true, unconstrained demand at the point-of-sale.
-Really lots more of these sorts of insights that can help supply chain folks find and resolve the most impactful and important opportunities.
+We can illustrate to you the sales that you’ve lost from the product not being on the shelf, so you can better understand what the true, unconstrained demand is at the point of sale.
+Really, lots more of these sorts of insights that can help supply chain folks find and resolve the most impactful and important opportunities.

-Lastly on top of that data platform, we’ve got two key applications for all this updated, integrated and model data.
-We’ve got analysis, and this provides users an ability to customize dashboards, alerts that we’ve shown, run experiments really to deliver business insights.
+Lastly, on top of that data platform, we’ve got two key applications for all this updated, integrated, and model data.
+We’ve got analysis, and this provides users the ability to customize dashboards, alerts that we’ve shown, and run experiments to deliver business insights.

-Then we also have forecasting, which generates a demand forecast at that point-of-sale and translates it into a shipment plan.
-Hopefully this two minutes we’ve taken here gives people a little more meat on the bones to contextualize what Alloy is all about.
+Then we also have forecasting, which generates a demand forecast at the point-of-sale and translates it into a shipment plan.
+Hopefully, these two minutes we’ve taken here give people a little more meat on the bones to contextualize what Alloy is all about.

 We got one question right off the bat from Rob joining us.
 The question was, how did you get your IT team to work with you in exploring this technology?

 I actually think that’s a great question because finance isn’t your only stakeholder in getting the money, right?
 In some cases, it’s around IT.
 I will tell you that I have a particular strategy that I follow in this.
-I worked with our IT team on this and there were a number of, call it common evaluations we had to do.
-Some vendor evaluations, some sort of cyber security evaluations, of course, but we went in saying no integrations to ERP.
-The minute you say no integrations with ERP, for most IT folks, they watched 95% of their work just disappear.
+I worked with our IT team on this, and there were several common evaluations we had to do.
+Some vendor evaluations, some sort of cybersecurity evaluations, of course, but we went in saying no integrations to ERP.
+The minute you say no integrations with ERP, for most IT folks, they watch 95% of their work just disappear.

 I do that very specifically for a couple of reasons.
-Number one, the fewer number of integrations I can drive and still start to achieve the benefit, to achieve what I’m looking for, the lower my opportunity costs on the way in.
+Number one, the fewer integrations I can drive and still start to achieve the benefit, to achieve what I’m looking for, the lower my opportunity costs on the way in.
 If I don’t have to spend $100,000 on some interfaces with ERP, and don’t let that number scare you, that’s me thinking of consultants.
-I know that Alloy makes these connections much more simple.
-If I don’t have to spend that, if I don’t have to engage them on that, at this point they become more of a disinterested observer as long as the technology meets your information technology and security requirements, more than anything else.
+I know that Alloy makes these connections much simpler.
+If I don’t have to spend that, if I don’t have to engage them on that, at this point, they become more of a disinterested observer as long as the technology meets your information technology and security requirements, more than anything else.

-Simple answer is start small because honestly, if it doesn’t work for you, you haven’t spent nearly as much.
-Part of this is making a good business case and decision to try a technology, see that it works for you and then evaluate as you continue to see benefit.
+The simple answer is to start small because, honestly, if it doesn’t work for you, you haven’t spent nearly as much.
+Part of this is making a good business case and decision to try a technology, see that it works for you, and then evaluate as you continue to see benefits.

 What I can tell you is this year, we’re just completing our renewal process right now, and we did a very robust exercise that Alloy helped us with on what the value could be.
 Without getting into numbers, what I can tell you is, the value in a very limited use case, purely around spoils for a small – I think two or three customers alone, forget the rest of the customers we may be working with – was probably 7 or 8X what it costs for us to be able to continue to use this platform.
 So the value is absolutely there.

 I will start by, I think, highlighting Alloy’s capabilities.
-They will ingest information, whether it be from your retailers or whether you provide them information – we provide them some daily transactional information, some daily and some weekly.
-There are reports that get run every day in the background anyway, we just add them to a distribution list.
-What they’ve been able to do, this is kind of smart when you think about it, is there’ve been cases where I haven’t been able to provide them a unique perfect master data solution, they sort of deduced it from the ongoing files that I send them.
-We send regular files about our own shipments on a daily basis, and those files happen to contain customers, customer numbers, materials and material numbers and brand information – the following materials are all in a brand.
+They will ingest information, whether it be from your retailers or whether you provide them information – we provide them with some daily transactional information, some daily, and some weekly.
+There are reports that get run every day in the background; anyway, we just add them to a distribution list.
+What they’ve been able to do, this is kind of smart when you think about it, is that there’ve been cases where I haven’t been able to provide them a unique, perfect master data solution; they sort of deduced it from the ongoing files that I send them.
+We send regular files about our own shipments daily, and those files happen to contain customers, customer numbers, materials, material numbers, and brand information.
+The following materials are all in a brand.
 What they do a little bit on the side is, they deduce from the information you’re sending, what your set of materials is.
 They can also use that as a signal to me for where I do provide master data to say, “Hey, the following 10 items are cropping up that I don’t have your full master data.”

-It is a good question that I would tell you that it’s something that we work specifically with Alloy with, but it’s a capability they use based on the fact that they’re ingesting all this information in the first place, they can do a lot of deductions in the back.
+It is a good question.
+I would tell you that it’s something that we work specifically with Alloy with, but it’s a capability they use based on the fact that they’re ingesting all this information in the first place, they can do a lot of deductions in the back.

 To add to that, Glenn, we have a very flexible data model.
 So ERP data is coming into Alloy, although it is in a less direct fashion at Ferrero.
-That gives us some optionality in terms of, are we gonna integrate directly with MD04 in SAP, which is an option for us as a pre-built connection, or are we going to piggyback existing sorts of reporting and extracts that are already being shared?
+That gives us some optionality in terms of whether we gonna integrate directly with MD04 in SAP, which is an option for us as a pre-built connection, or whether we’re going to piggyback on existing sorts of reporting and extracts that are already being shared.
 In the case here, to make it lighter touch from an IT perspective, we’re flexible in how we capture that data, whether there’s inference happening through the data model to get as close as we can, or hey, let’s actually consider bringing in different sorts of channels.
-So yes, ERP data absolutely is in the application for Ferrero, but direct ERP integration, we can be flexible in how we think about capturing data there.
+So yes, ERP data absolutely is in the application for Ferrero, but with direct ERP integration, we can be flexible in how we think about capturing data there.

 Yeah, I think that’s a good answer to that.

-We got another question about did you, or how do you restructure your organization to use this tool?
+We got another question about whether you, or how you restructure your organization, to use this tool?

 I don’t know that we found that we had to restructure, necessarily.
 Again, still a journey.